fleetdm/fleet/.github/ISSUE_TEMPLATE/story.md

 ---

-> **Remaining work from this issue is estimated to fit in 1 sprint and adds value independently from any other issues.**
+> **Remaining work from this issue is estimated to fit in 1 sprint and add value independently from any other issues.**

 ## Goal